-Indicator IV-C. Collaboration; Collaborates Indicator IV-C. Collaboration: Collaborates effectively with colleagues on a wide range of tasks. wide range of tasks.
-IV-C. Elements · Unsatisfactory Needs Improvement Proficient Ехетріагу W-C-1.
-Professional Collaboration Rarely and/or ineffectively collaborates with colleagues; conversations often lack focus on student performance and/or development.
-Does not consistently collaborate with colleagues in ways that support productive team effort.
-Consistently and effectively collaborates with colleagues through shared planning and/or informal conversation in such work as: analyzing student performance and development and planning appropriate interventions at the classroom or school level.
-Facilitates effective collaboration among colleagues through shared planning and/or Informal conversation in such work as analyzing student performance and development and planning appropriate, comprehensive interventions at the classroom and school level.
-Is abie to model this element.
-IV-c-2.
-Consultation Regularly provides inappropriate advice; does not provide advice and expertise to general education teachers or other colleagues unless prompted to do so; and/or fails to offer advice when appropriate.
-Provides advice and expertise to support general education feachers and other colleagues to create appropriate and effective academic, behavioral, and social/emotional learning experiences for only some students for whom responsibility is shared, or sometimes provides advice that is inappropriate or poorly customized.
-Regularly provides appropriate advice and expertise that is customized to support general education teachers and other colleagues to create appropriate and effective academic, behavioral, and social/emotional learning experiences for students for whom responsibility is shared.
-Utilizes a variety of means to regularly provide advice and expertise that is customized to support general education teachers and other colleagues to successfully create appropriate and effective academic, behavloral, and social/emotional learning experiences for students.
-Is abie to model this element.
+Indicator IV-C. Collaboration: Collaborates effectively with colleagues on a wide range of tasks. fide range of tasks.
+W-G. Elements .
+Unektisfactory .
+Needs Improvement Proficient Exemplary N-C-1.
+Froressional Colleboration Rarely andfor inaffectively colliaborates with sollectures; conversations offer lack focus on student performance andfor development.
+Does not consistently collaborate-with colleagues in ways that support productive team effort.
+Consistantly and effactively collaborates with colleagues fancing is lasted planning analox informal correseation in each work as: analyzing student performance and development and planning appropriate interventions at the classroom or school level.
+Facilitates effective ordiaboration among colleagues finough shared planting and/or htformal conversation.
+In such work as analyzing student performance and development and planting appropriate, comprehensive interventions at the classroom and school level, is able to model this element.
+IV.C.2.
+Corieultation Regularly provides inappropriate advice; does not provide advice and experites to general education teachers or principal colleagues unless prompted to do so; and/or falls to offer advice when appropriate.
+Provides advice and expertise to support general actuation feachers and office collegiques to create appropriets and effective academilo, behavioral, and sociallentorional behavioral, and sociallentorional behavioral, for whom responsibility is shared, or sometimes provides advice that is mappropriate or poorly customized.
+Regularly provides appropriate advice and experies that is customized to support general education teachers and other collegues to create appropriate and effective academic, behavioral, and socialiencelonal learning experiences for students for violant responsibility is shared.
+Utilizes a variety of means to regularly provide achice and experites that is customized to support general education feachers and other colleagues to successfully create appropriate and effective academic, behavioral, and social educational earthwise and effective academic, acaning experiences for students.
+It seaming experiences for students.
+It abis to model this sigment.

-Note: At the Exemplary level, an educator's level of expertise is such that he or she is able to model this element through training, teaching, coaching, assisting, and/or demonstrating.
-In this rubric, this level of expertise is denoted by "is able to model."
+Note: At the Exemplay level, an educator's level of expendes le such frat he or she is able to model this element through training, beaching, exemplay, and/or demonstrating, in this ribrio, this level of expertise is denoted by "is able to model."